(Added at v2.1)

 - If the web map has an existing predefined filter applied, Append Filter to Existing Web Map Filter Using OR or And allows you to decide if you want to override this filter or append filters created in this widget to the existing web map filter.
 By default, this widget will override the web map filter.
 Additionally, enabling this will persist filters across multiple groups.

 - Zoom to determines whether to zoom the map to the extent of the filtered data.
 By default, the map maintains its current extent.

-- Clicking Reset will remove the filter and restore the map to the state prior to using the widget.
+- Click Reset to remove the filter and restore the map to its previous state.

 - The widget has a save option to save these defined criteria settings for future use.
-Click the gear icon.
-The widget panel will switch to the options panel.
+Click the settings button.
+The widget panel switches to the options panel.

-- Clicking Save will save the defined criteria locally as a JSON text file.
+- Click Save to save the defined criteria locally as a JSON text file.

-- Under Upload a Saved File, you can load a previously saved file to load back all the criteria defined in the file.
+- Click Upload a Saved File to load a previously saved file to restore all the criteria defined in the file.

-- If you need to use the filtered map in other widgets, you can enable it here to persist the filter after this widget is closed.
+- If you need to use the filtered map in other widgets, check Persist After Widget is Closed.
 By default, closing the widget will revert all filters to the map's initial state.